 What if the loan doesn’t come through in the specified time frame?

 If the funding doesn't go through in the amount of time outlined in the letter, or the commitment letter expires before closing, the entire process may need to be started all over again.
 Keep in mind that your new loan may look different from the previous one that expired.
-For example, interest rates fluctuate and you may get a different rate entirely, which can impact the amount you'll pay each month.

 The Bottom Line

 A mortgage commitment letter lays out important information on your loan, including terms that you and your lender agree to uphold.
 It can be the final approval you have for getting a loan, showing that you'll be getting the financing you need to purchase a home, assuming you meet any conditions laid out by your lender.